 The Delete this scenario and its design features option is only available to the scenario creator or organization administrator.
-If you are not the scenario creator or the administrator, this option is not available in the Remove Scenario window.
+If you are not the scenario creator or the administrator, this option is unavailable on the Remove Scenario dialog box.

 - At the top of the application, click the scenario drop-down arrow.

-A list of scenarios you have opened appear with additional options.
+A list of the scenarios that your project contains appears with additional options.

-- Click on a scenario to set it as the active scenario in your project.
+- Click a scenario to set it as the active scenario in your project.

 - At the top of the application, click the scenario drop-down arrow and click Duplicate.

-- Type in a title, summary, description, and tags for the new scenario in the Duplicate Scenario window.
+- Type a title, summary, description, and tags for the new scenario on the Duplicate Scenario dialog box.

 Scenarios must have unique names, and attachments are not copied.